actsasrob/aws-system-administration-resources/README.md

    cd aws-system-administration-resources/ch05/example_5-21/myblog/packer
 ```

-2. Build the AWS AMI containing the myblog puppet module and dependent puppet modules:
+2. Use packer to build AWS AMI containing the myblog puppet module and dependent puppet modules:

    Edit the packer_image.json file.
 Change the "source_ami" setting to point to an Ubuntu 16.10 AMI as your base AMI.
    e.g. in the us-east-1 region I use: "ubuntu/images-testing/hvm-ssd/ubuntu-yakkety-daily-amd64-server-20170303.1 - ami-0f6fb419"